deminimis/Minimal-eReader/README.md

 # Minimal eReader

-A lightweight, fast, and open-source document viewer for Windows, built for performance and simplicity.
+A lightweight, blazing fast, portable, and open-source document viewer for Windows, built for performance and simplicity.

 ## About The Project

 Minimal eReader is built on the principle that a document viewer should be fast, efficient, and resource-friendly.

-Built with native C++ using the powerful Qt framework and the highly optimized MuPDF rendering engine, this application starts instantly and handles large documents with ease.
+Built with native C++ using the powerful Qt framework and the highly optimized MuPDF rendering engine (the same backend used by SumatraPDF), this application starts instantly and handles large documents with ease.
 It features a clean, modern, dark-themed interface that gets out of your way, allowing you to focus on what matters: the content.

 Whether you're a student, a researcher, or just someone who values performance, Minimal eReader is designed to be your go-to document viewer.